darrinlallen/darrinlallen/README.md

 <br/><br/>

--  ..I’m currently working on a social media platform built around television commercials.  contact me if you want to partner to make an AI app that  makes a searchable video commercial advertisement database . this would be a netflix/youtube clone exclusively for tv commercials.   business model is to get companies to pay to upload commercials. this would also have a social media aspect to it. basically all your ads belong in my searchable database!! if you want to partner contact me here.  darrin.lovard.allen@gmail.com
+-  ..I’m currently working on two projects 1)a social media platform built around television commercials.  contact me if you want to partner to make an AI app that  makes a searchable video commercial advertisement database . this would be a netflix/youtube clone exclusively for tv commercials.   business model is to get companies to pay to upload commercials. this would also have a social media aspect to it. basically all your ads belong in my searchable database!!
+2) very nascent stages of metaverse app if you want to partner contact me here.  darrin.lovard.allen@gmail.com
 - 🌱 Ive got some other ideas...